jcs-instructor/mobtimer/CONTRIBUTING.md

   - Press CTRL + SHIFT + P to open the Command Palette
   - Search for "Tasks: Run Task"
-  - Run "mobtimer clean all"
+  - Run "mobtimer all tasks"

 ## Start All Components